-Any use of Generative AI tools (e.g., ChatGPT) for the course assignments is prohibited and constitutes academic disconduct.
+Any use of Generative AI tools (e.g., ChatGPT) for the course assignments or the project is prohibited and constitutes academic disconduct.

 Recording of Lectures

 Students may record lectures if desired.
 More information on class recordings can be found in the Academic Courses Policy (https://policies.usask.ca/policies/academic-affairs/academic-courses.php#IClassDelivery).